Adithya1996/Adithya1996/README.md

 ### Hi there 👋

-I am Adithya Raviraja, currently a freelancer but also actively looking for full time roles as a backend developer :).
+I am Adithya Raviraja, currently a Software Backend Developer at Masters India Pvt.
+Ltd.
 I have a B.E degree in Computer Science and Engineering for BMS College of Engineering Class of 2018.
 I have primarily worked in the enterprise storage domain focusing on Data Replication and Synchoronization over various mediums.
 As a result I have a great knowledge in linux, multithreading and distributed architectures.
 I have a good knowledge in network filesystems such as NFS3 and SMB2 due to